-Currently social events are restricted to 6 people, therefore club or society socials must adhere to those regulations and your planning needs to reflect this.
+Currently social gatherings are restricted to 6 people, therefore club or society socials must adhere to those regulations and your planning needs to reflect this.
 Any breach of the law in this regard will incur the highest level of personal and group sanctions.

 Until the government guidance outlines that it is safe to deliver social events that are also accessible to all members of a student group we would strongly recommend hosting all social events virtually.

 The recent government guidance around the ‘rule of 6’ did not address whether non-sporting student group activities are subject to this law, and we are working with the University and other student unions to interpret the guidance and potentially seek clarification.

 Our best interpretation of the guidelines is that non-sporting groups will be allowed to use Covid-secure premises up to the safe room/venue capacity for their regular activities, with participants separated into sub-groups of 6 within those spaces.
 Our planning reflects this, however, we all need to be prepared for the very real possibility that future clarifications of the rule may restrict non-sporting student group activity to 6 persons in total (regardless of the size of the venue/room).